A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

-For incompressible flows and homogeneous initial fluid density, one has $\Delta_{g(t),\mu(t)}=\Delta_{g(t)}$, i.e., the classic Laplace--Beltrami operator induced by the pullback metric. \Cref{eq:lagr_FPE} can thus be viewed as an inhomogeneous, i.e., time-dependent, diffusion equation for Lagrangian scalar densities $\varphi$ on $M$.
+where the Laplace operators $\left(\Delta_{g(t),\mathrm{d}x}\right)_t$ are induced by the pullback metric $g(t)\coloneqq(\Phi^t)^*g$ and the physical volume.
+On an abstract level, this change of notation corresponds exactly to the transformation behavior of Laplace operators, \cref{eq:Laplace_trafo}. \Cref{eq:lagr_ADE} can thus be viewed as an inhomogeneous, i.e., time-dependent, diffusion equation for Lagrangian scalar densities $\varphi$ on $M$.